+1-914-214-5430

 • Algebra and calculus are too abstract: Real-world examples make them tangible.

-• Geometry isn’t practical: Architects and engineers use it daily.
+• Geometry is not practical: Architects and engineers use it daily.

 • Arithmetic is outdated: All higher math depends on it for accuracy.